Generator Tips Sheet For Safe Use In Any Weather in 2019

 Make sure generators are never used or operated inside the home or indoors.
 There is the danger of carbon monoxide and deadly chemicals that a generator emits.
 This is why they should never be operated indoors.
 Usually, folks store their generators in the garage, which isn’t a good idea ever.

-Make sure a portable generator is operated on a part of the land that is dry and also leveled in order to prevent electrocution.
+Make sure a whole house generator is operated on a part of the land that is dry and also leveled in order to prevent electrocution.
 Moreover, make sure you cover the generator with a tent or even a canopy if it will be used in a wet environment, in order to protect from exposure to water.

 Always make sure you have installed the best home security devices such as carbon monoxide monitors in your house if you use generators.